pedrorouremalta/f5-backup/README.md

     ```
     mkdir /shared/scripts/f5-backup/
     ```
-2. Copy the script "f5-backup.sh" to the BIG-IP and put it on the directory previously created ;
+2. Copy the script *f5-backup.sh* to the BIG-IP and put it on the directory previously created ;

 3. Give execute permission to the script:
     ```
     chmod +x f5-backup.sh
     ```
-3. Generate an SSH key pair which will be used by the script to copy the UCS file to the remote SCP server:
+3. Generate a SSH key pair which will be used by the script to copy the UCS file to the remote SCP server:
     ```
     cd /shared/scripts/f5-backup/
     mkdir mykeys
     ssh-keygen -f mykeys/f5user
     ```
-4. Copy the public key (f5user.pub, in this case) to the SCP server and put it in the file ".ssh/authorized_keys" inside the user's home directory ;
+4. Copy the public key (*f5user.pub*, in this case) to the SCP server and put it in the file ".ssh/authorized_keys" inside the user's home directory ;

 5. Adjust the following settings inside the script file accordingly with your environment:
     ```